-Can My Employer Force Me to Work During 'Shelter-in-Place'?
+Can My Employer Force Me To Work During 'Shelter-in-Place'?

-In Virginia, employees who are fired for not showing up to work during a “stay home” order may have a wrongful termination claim–specifically, a Bowman claim.
 “What that case says is that, essentially, you cannot be fired for engaging in certain statutorily protected rights,” Cook says.
 “In that particular case, it was the statutory right as a shareholder in the business to vote your shares without duress.
-But I think [it can be interpreted as], you can’t be required to break the law.
+But I think [it can be interpreted as] you can’t be required to break the law.
 And so we’re kicking around the idea here that if your employer is telling you that you must violate the governor’s stay-at-home order, and you’re fired for that, that might be a Bowman claim.”

-But there are some significant challenges with this argument.
+However, there are some significant challenges with this argument.
 Attorneys will need to determine what parts of the order are law and what parts are just guidance.
-For example, while the order does suggest people with any symptoms of any illness should stay home, “I don’t think the order says ‘If you get up and cough in the morning or have the sniffles, by law you’re prohibited from going to work to prevent the spread of Covid-19,’” Cook says.
+For example, while the order does suggest people with any symptoms of any illness should stay home, “I don’t think the order says ‘If you get up and cough in the morning or have the sniffles, by law you’re prohibited from going to work to prevent the spread of COVID-19,’” Cook says.

-Another challenge has to do with the exceptions to the working conditions, such as workers who are employed in industries that are deemed “essential” and as such are not subject to the restrictions.
+Another challenge has to do with the exceptions to the working conditions, such as workers who are employed in industries that are deemed “essential” and, as such, are not subject to the restrictions.

 One of the biggest problems with these sorts of issues, though, is simply timing.
 A Bowman claim can’t be made until after an employee is terminated from their job.
 “So it doesn’t help you too much before you’re fired,” Cook says.